Does trying to discern eco-vocabulary leave you feeling dazed and confused?

 Compostable items are biodegradable, but not all biodegradable items are compostable.
 A compostable item can disintegrate into non-toxic, natural elements at a rate consistent with similar organic materials, leaving no plastic or synthetic material behind.

-The process of composting combines microorganisms, humidity, and heat to yield a finished compost product (CO2, water, inorganic compounds, and biomass) called humus, able to release macronutrients into the soil and make them readily available for plants.
-This is ideal.
+The process of composting combines microorganisms, humidity, and heat to yield a finished compost product (CO2, water, inorganic compounds, and biomass) called humus,

 To be certified as compostable, an item must break down in home compost within 180 days, and 90 days in commercial composting conditions.
 If you don’t have a home compost, you can look at local options for communal compost sites, or somewhere you can drop off items for commercial composting.